 Each new task you add to your project schedule automatically inherits the timeline of the task directly above it.
 But don’t worry: Changing it’s a snap!

-1. To adjust the timeline, simply click and drag the task color bar until it covers the desired date range for that task.
+1. To adjust the timeline, simply click and drag the colored task bar until it covers the desired date range for that task.

-2. To shorten or extend the timeline, drag the start or end date of the task color bar.
+2. To shorten or extend the timeline, drag the start or end date of the colored task bar.

 Some work may not be able to start until other tasks are complete.
 That’s where dependencies come in handy.
 Dependencies enable you to connect tasks and control the order in which they get done.